BenLangmead/bowtie2/MANUAL.markdown

 paired-end alignments are distinct or the mate 2s in the two alignments are distinct or both.

-### -M mode: search for multiple alignments, report the best
+### -M mode: search for multiple alignments, report the best one

 In [`-M`] mode, Bowtie 2 searches for at most N distinct, valid alignments for each read, where N equals the integer specified with the `-M` parameter plus